syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/EJ2_ASP.MVC/getting-started.md

 ## Install ASP.NET MVC package in the application

-To add `ASP.NET MVC` controls in the application, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion<sup style="font-size:70%">&reg;</sup>.EJ2.MVC5](https://www.nuget.org/packages/Syncfusion.EJ2.MVC5) and then install it.
+To add `ASP.NET MVC` controls in the application, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion.EJ2.MVC5](https://www.nuget.org/packages/Syncfusion.EJ2.MVC5) and then install it.

 {% tabs %}
 {% highlight C# tabtitle="Package Manager" %}